 To understand the trends in critical load exceedances it is useful to look at the trends in deposition over time.
-The CBED deposition data exist for all 3-year rolling intervals from 2001 to 2016, plus data for three earlier time periods: 1995-1997, 1998-2000 and 1999-2001.
-The trends in CBED deposition to moorland and to woodland for the period 1996-2015 are summarised in Figure 1.2; this clearly shows that reductions in deposition were generally greater before 2005, with smaller decreases since, as well as some increases, particularly for reduced N deposition.
-Deposition to woodland is higher than that to moorland due to greater deposition velocities onto tall vegetation of gases (e.g. NH3 and HNO3) in particular, as well as particulates.
-Grid-average deposition of non-marine S for the UK, i.e. deposition weighted by the amounts of moorland and woodland per grid cell (Hall et al. 2015), decreased by 18% between 2009-11 and 2014-16, following a 51% decrease in the preceding decade, i.e. between 1999-2001 and 2009-11.
-UK grid-average oxidised N deposition decreased by 10% between 2009-11 and 2014-16, following a 38% decrease in the preceding decade.
-By contrast, UK grid-average deposition of reduced N decreased by only 2% between 2009-11 and 2014-16, following a 12% increase in the preceding decade.
-Over the 15-year period (1999-2001 to 2014-16), UK gridaverage deposition of non-marine S decreased by 60%, oxidised N decreased by 44%, and reduced N increased by 9%.
+The CBED deposition data exist for all 3-year rolling intervals from 2002 to 2016 (reminder: in this report, the 3-year time periods are referred to in brief using the middle year of the period), plus data for three earlier time periods: 1995-1997, 1998-2000 and 1999-2001.
+The trends in CBED deposition to moorland and to woodland for the period 1996 to 2016 are summarised in Figure 1.2; this clearly shows that decreases in deposition were generally greater before 2005, with smaller decreases since 2005 as well as some increases, particularly for deposition of reduced N. Deposition to woodland is higher than that to moorland due to greater deposition velocities onto tall vegetation of gases (e.g. NH3 and HNO3) in particular, as well as particulates.
+Grid-averaged deposition of nonmarine S (NMS) for the UK, i.e. deposition weighted by the amounts of moorland and woodland per grid cell (Hall et al. 2015), decreased by 76% over the study period from 1996 to 2016.
+The NMS deposition rate continues to decline, with a 33% decrease over the most recent five-year period reported, i.e. between 2012 and 2016.
+Deposition of oxidised N (UK grid-average) decreased by 47% between 1996 and 2016, and also shows an ongoing decline, having decreased by 21% between 2012 and 2016.
+By contrast, the decline in UK grid-average deposition of reduced N has been smaller (10% % between 1996 and 2016) and has slowed in recent years, with only a 2% decrease between 2012 and 2016.

-Figure 1.2: Deposition budgets (kT S or N per year) calculated for all UK 5x5 km grid squares for CBED deposition to moorland and deposition to woodland.
+Figure 1.2: Deposition budgets (kilotonnes S or N per year) calculated for all UK 5x5 km grid squares for CBED deposition to moorland and deposition to woodland.
 NMS = non-marine sulphur, NOx = oxidised nitrogen, NHx = reduced nitrogen.